 Capturing Black Friday sales is an essential part of the holiday retail strategy, but it’s not the only part.
-You should also be ready for the four weeks between Thanksgiving and Christmas.
-Here are three more quick tips on making sure you make the most of that important time frame.
+You should be ready for the full four weeks between Thanksgiving and Christmas.
+Here are three more quick tips to make sure you leverage this important time frame.

 1. Remember Micro-Moments

 Smartphones have incredible penetration in the consumer base.
 If you don’t position your Shopify store and brand where you can take advantage of that, you’re leaving money on the counter.
 Whether it’s making sure your store has a mobile-friendly storefront, or that your content pages are AMP-ready, capturing your customer’s micro-moments is essential to doing retail business in today’s world.

 Remember that 40% of shoppers will abandon a retail shopping cart if it takes longer than 3 seconds to load or respond on their phone--and 29% will just find what they need elsewhere if they think your mobile site is too clunky or complicated.

 With all the focus on the mobile experience lately, it can be easy to forget about the desktop user, but they still account for a huge swath of consumers.
 Make sure that your site is ready for the increased flux of holiday traffic.
 Whether it's upgrading your bandwidth to handle the additional traffic or getting the new software rolled out now (or delaying it until after the holiday), remember that a one-second delay in your Shopify site's response can result in about a 3% decrease in revenue.